 As the Japanese love unique and novel items, this clever marketing strategy has paid off in spades for Nestlé, helping Kit Kat to reach even a cult-like status in the country.

 The Cult-like Status of Kit Kats in Japan

 To give you some idea of just how big Kit Kats are in Japan, this popular candy bar is available in the US in most grocery stores and drugstores.

-Why Kit Kats in Japan are Considered Good Luck
+Kit Kats Are Lucky in Japan

 Why are these candy bars so popular in the first place?
 Are they really that tasty?